The Goldfinger Guide for Car Accident Victims ©

 We hope to answer these, and many other questions in The Goldfinger Guide.
 But, we are conscious that the world of personal injury law is complex and ever changing.
 We can't possibly hope to answer all of your questions in The Goldfinger Guide.
 So, if after reading The Goldfinger Guide you still have questions about your car accident, you can always contact one of our personal injury lawyers.
 We're here to help you as best we can.

 But I must warn you.
 Simply picking up The Goldfinger Guide does not constitute a lawyer-client relationship.
 The Goldfinger Guide is in no way a substitute for the representation from a personal injury lawyer.
-A lawyer-client relationship only exists with me if you formally retain my law firm, Goldfinger Personal Injury Law, to handle your case.
+A lawyer-client relationship only exists with me if you formally retain my law firm, Goldfinger Injury Lawyers, to handle your case.

 Now that the legal disclaimer is out of the way, I can get started to better helping you navigate your way through a personal injury claim.